Managing Burnout In the Workplace:

 In some jobs, it’s become harder to say no over your workload, your schedule, or your work assignments.
 In this situation, you might feel a loss of control and hopelessness, especially if you feel like you have no freedom or ability to speak up about being assigned too much work.

 This issue goes hand and hand with having a job, assignments, or job role with unclear expectations.
 Issue’s arise like; who can you turn to?
 How much authority do you have?

-More job flexibility and freedom leads to less burnout and a healthier and most likely longer life-span.
-On the other hand, a job that forces work and unreasonable hours on you, can lead to burnout and health issues both short and long term.
+More job flexibility and freedom, leads to less burnout and a healthier and most likely longer life-span.
+On the other hand, a job that forces work and unreasonable hours, can lead to burnout and health issues both short and long term.

 Toxic work environments are another common cause of work burnout.
-Now keep in mind a "toxic" environment can include and mean many different things, and be associated with many different variants.
+Now keep in mind a “toxic” environment can include and mean many different things.
+Furthermore, can be associated with many different variants.

-However, probably the most damaging types of work spaces involve abusive managers and/or bosses or coworkers.
-Working under a tyrannical or unfair boss is the reason many people leave their jobs, and by staying in your role with a boss of this nature, you can increase your chances of depression and burnout, and being subject to further abuse.
+However, probably the most damaging type of work spaces involve abusive managers, bosses or coworkers.
+Working under a tyrannical or unfair boss is the reason many people leave their jobs.
+As such, staying in your role with a boss of this nature, can increase your chances of depression and burnout, or being subject to further abuse.

 Keep in mind this doesn’t just have to be boss-employee.
 This can also be lateral workplace violence, employee-employee or even, an employee directed behaviors towards their boss.

 Does your job have unfair expectations of you, and what you can achieve or produce daily, with unwavering chaotic energy to get things done?
 Is there this constant pressure to be focused 100% of the time?
 This to, can lead to fatigue and attribute to workplace burnout.

 Bullies in the workplace exist.
 Feeling undermined or micro-managed can also lead to feeling of burnout on the job.